nDerroitte/discordpy-wow-bots/README.md

 ## Code status

+TLDR:  Code refactoring is super needed buuuuuut I moved the project to discordjs so it will never happen.
 Most of the code should be rewritten.
 I started this project 1 year and a half ago.
 Most of the time working on this project is spent cringing about how bad part of the code is.
 The 8000+ line of code could probably be reduced to 4000-5000 by introducing more function and avoid code copy/pasting.